arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ### Workspace Pre-Configuration

-For appropriate Modbus RTU operation, some considerations must be considered beforehand to properly enable and use Modbus RTU on Opta™ using PLC IDE.
+Some considerations must be considered beforehand to properly enable and use Modbus RTU on Opta™ using PLC IDE for appropriate Modbus RTU operation.
 The following subsections will help briefly explain such aspects.

 ***It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize with Arduino PLC IDE environment.***

 #### Opta™ Basic Configuration
-<br></br>

 The Modbus RTU communication for Opta™ does not require special pre-configuration.
 You will only have to make a manual sketch download with the desired protocol role, its properties, and its onboard elements to be used.
 These onboard elements can be status LEDs and relays.

 Opta™ can be initialized further in the process if additional configuration changes are required.

 #### Modbus RTU Client and Server Mode
-<br></br>

 The PLC IDE software provides the option to set Opta™ as either a Modbus RTU Client, Server, or none of the previous modes.
 The option is configurable under `RS485 SerialPort` listed within the `Resources` tab.